About the Congress

 - Solidarity, cooperation and unity among those supporting peace, social justice and environmental/ecological preservation.

-Constitution and Principles of the Canadian Peace Congress
+Constitution of the Canadian Peace Congress